Help Us Save Lives Through Organ Donation

 One of Jonathan’ dear friends, Representative Al Park from Albuquerque initiated in Jonathan’s name in 2002 the legislation (the Uniform Anatomical Gift Act) in the New Mexico House of Representatives to make the heart on New Mexico drivers’ licenses (donor designation) a legal, binding document.
-The unanimously-voted and signed bill made New Mexico one of the few states with such legislation.
-This legislation, enacted on May 15, 2002, gives the medical staff permission to use organs without further permission from surviving family members, thus alleviating the family from the agonizing call, additionally, 60 more lives will be saved and/or enhanced.
+The unanimously voted and signed bill made New Mexico one of the few states with such legislation.
+This legislation, enacted on May 15, 2002, gives the medical staff permission to use organs without further permission from surviving family members, thus alleviating the family from the agonizing call; additionally, more than 60 lives will be saved and/or enhanced.

 Because of Jonathan and the recent statewide awareness of organ donation, more legislation has been enacted in recent years - tax credits, organ donor license plates and during the 2007 Legislative Session, Representative Al Park’s original bill (HB1276) was reintroduced, revised and formally named the “Jonathan Spradling Uniform Anatomical Gift Act.”

 Fact: Over 50% of the time during this deepest grief, families do not honor their loved one’s wishes.
-When this happens, the opportunity to help up to 60 different people (8 life saving)
+When this happens, the opportunity to help more than 60 different people (8 life’s saved) is gone forever

 People of all ages and medical histories should consider themselves potential donors.
 Your medical conditions at the time of death will determine what organs and tissue can be donated.

-Currently, over 400 New Mexicans await a life-saving organ transplant (over 97,000 nationwide).
+Currently, over 500 New Mexicans await a life-saving organ transplant (over 112,000 nationwide).
+Many die daily awaiting an organ transplant.
 The Spradling family, like so many, knew they were donors, but not much more.
 Now, one of the missions associated with Jonathan’s Memorial is to support, campaign for and inform as many as possible of this tremendous opportunity.